umiao/ece209as_project/docs/report.md

-## Motivation & Objective: What are you trying to do and why? (plain English without jargon)
+## Motivation & Objective: What are you trying to do and why?

 With the development of Internet and Internet of Things, large amounts of data is produced every moment with high speed and the processing and utilization of serial data has become an important and hot topic.